Back in the old days, you’d have to consult an expensive financial advisor just to get your hands on portfolio management tools.

 Started in 2015, M1 Finance has quickly taken the automated investing world by storm.
-Despite have fierce competition, M1 has managed to get over $500 million in assets under management (AUM) as of March 2019, and they are continuing to grow quickly.
+Despite have fierce competition, M1 has managed to get over $4.5 billion in assets under management (AUM) as of Q2 2021, and they are continuing to grow quickly.

 What’s causing the growth?
 Firstly, M1 Finance has zero fees for their services.
 Correct: completely free automated investing.
 They also offer a free checking account with a debit card, and if you enroll in their “Plus” program ($125/year), the checking account earns 1% APY and 1% cashback.